l-kaushik/matrix-multiplication-in-C/README.md

 This is the input validation function, which will check for any invalid input throughout the program, whether it is the input related to the size of matrices or the elements of matrices.

 The function takes one argument named `type`:
-* This type argument can contain 1 and any other value.
+* This type argument can contain any value but when the value is 1, we also running some new checks, later I've explained it so no worries.
-* If type is set to one that means the input is related to the size of matrix and size of matrix can't be a negative number, a decimal number and an alphabet.
+* If the `type` is set to one that means the input is related to the size of matrix and size of matrix can't be a negative number, can't be a decimal number and also can't be an alphabet.

-And that's what we checking here:

 ```C
 while (1)